chendaniely/animal_crossing/README.md

 ## Teaching

 This could be a decent teaching dataset for cleaning data ... or it just helps us pay off our debts to Tom Nook, who knows.

+## Packages

+This repository contains the repo for the R package as a Git submodule.

+- Link to the github repository: https://github.com/chendaniely/animalcrossing
+- The submodule is found under `pkg/R`